-2.1.1.1 Pre-Start Monitoring
+2.1.2 Pre-Start Monitoring

 Sound-producing activities shall only commence in daylight hours where effective visual monitoring, as performed and determined by the MMO, has been achieved.
-Where effective visual monitoring, as determined by the MMO, is not possible the sound-producing activities shall be postponed until effective visual monitoring is possible.
+Where the MMO determines that effective visual monitoring is not possible the sound-producing activities shall be postponed until effective visual monitoring is possible.

-An agreed and clear on-site communication signal must be used between the MMO and the Works Superintendent as to whether the relevant activity may or may not proceed, or resume following a break (see below).
+A clear on-site communication signal must be agreed upon and used between the MMO and the Works Superintendent to indicate whether the relevant activity may or may not proceed, or resume following a break (see below).
 It shall only proceed on positive confirmation with the MMO.

-The MMO will conduct pre-start-up constant effort monitoring at least 30 minutes before the sound-producing activity is due to commence.
+The MMO will conduct pre-start-up constant effort monitoring at least 30 minutes before the soundproducing activity is due to commence.
 Sound-producing activity shall not commence until at least 30 minutes have elapsed with no marine mammals detected within the Monitored Zone by the MMO.